FuchsiaOS/FuchsiaOS-docs-zh_CN/development/debugger/memory.md

     and loader code.
   * `scudo:*`: Pages allocated with the scudo memory manager.
 If the process is using scudo, these regions are the application heap.
+  * `vdso/next`: The built-in library that implements the next system calls.
-  * `vdso/full`: The built-in library that implements system calls.
+  * `vdso/stable`: The built-in library that implements the stable system calls.
   * `blob-*`: Mapped library coming from blobfs.
 The `libs` command can tell you the library name for that address.